Teycir/Chuckle/README.md

 **Step 3: Start Making Memes**
 1. Go to any website
-2. Highlight any text (example: "When you finally understand recursion")
+2. Highlight 6-30 words of text (example: "When you finally understand recursion")
 3. Right-click and select "Remix as a Meme"
 4. Wait 2-3 seconds
 5. Your meme is ready!
 Add tags, mark as favorite, or save to history